nltp-ashes/Nanosuit/README.md

 ### ABOUT

 This addon adds a fully operational Nanosuit from Crysis.

+**Important :** This addon is still in development.
+It is stable enough that I feel confident people can start having fun with it.
+But it isn't complete.
+YOU HAVE TO SPAWN THE OUTFIT USING THE [DEBUG MENU ITEM SPAWNER](https://igigog.github.io/anomaly-modding-book/modding-tools/in-game-editors/item-spawner.html).

+**Important :** Expect a lot of soft-conflicts (aka it will work, but it won't look nice) with UI mods.
+Please report as many UI related issues as you can.

 Bellow is a list of features that are currently available in the addon :